 #6 – Make your event exclusive – on your invitations, make it clear that guests must arrive with their invite in hand and security will check their name on the guest list.

 #7 – Hire event staff to manage your launch party so you can focus on your guests and drumming up business.
 Hiring the right team of event staff should reflect your brand, and meet your event needs and company values.

 #8 – Don’t forget the giveaway – skip the cheap, kitschy giveaway and instead give your event guests a cool, memorable and useful item that shows your creativity.
 In other words, don’t waste money on inexpensive pens, tote bags or t-shirts and instead opt for a small care package, branded skin care products, or even branded wine bottles.

 #9 – Invite the press (including bloggers) – when you plan a launch party, you’re going to want to increase awareness.
 To do this, invite media to your event by sending a one page media advisory that includes the who, what, where, when and why of your event.

 #10 – Celebrate your team – your event team is your greatest resource (including your event vendors).
 So, it’s important to celebrate and acknowledge their hard work.
 If it’s in your event budget, throw them an after-party to say thank you.

 We’d love to hear from you.

-In the comments, share one tip you’d add to this list to plan a launch party.
+In the comments below, share one tip you’d add to this list to plan a launch party.

 Remember, any comments or links to outside posts or videos appear as SPAM and are deleted 🙂